hsnguyen/assembly/README.md

 ```
 awk '/^S/{print ">"$2; print $3;}' assembly_graph.gfa | fold > assembly_graph.fasta
 ```
+Note that GFA file from SPAdes is preferred over FASTG since the former gives hint about the k-mer parameter and others, also it is becoming the standard for assembly graph that adapted by many other software.

 It is important to emphasis the quality of the assembly graph to the final results.
 [Unicycler](https://github.com/rrwick/Unicycler) pre-process the graph data by running SPAdes with multiple *kmer* options to chose the best one.
 Unfortunatly, *npGraph* doesn't employ such technique thus if the graph is not good, you should do the task for yourself before running the tool.
 Normally, 60X Illumina MiSeq data would give decent SPAdes assembly graph.
 The better the assembly graph is, the more complete and accurate assembly you'll get.
 It doesn't do neither any polishing or other exhaustive post-processing for the final assembly assuming the quality is equivalent to the short-read data which is decent enough.